NAVIGATION: PAGE TRAVEL

 Bed in the foreground: maincrop potatoes cv.
 'Valor.'
 Beyond, a bed with cos lettuce, 'lobjoits green.'
 Also visible, Lythrum salicaria (not in flower) and part of a raspberry bed.

-View of the old greenhouse (which came to a bad end - it was destroyed during a gale.)
+View of the old greenhouse, not constructed by me.
+It came to a bad end - it was destroyed during a gale.
 Rainwater is collected from the roof of the greenhouse and stored in a large water tank which holds 1 000 litres (1 tonne) of water, and in a water butt.
 There's another water butt at the top of the allotment.
 Water from the storage tank can be supplied to the lower allotment through a pipe.
 The pond has a value for wildlife.
 It attracts damselflies but is too small to attract dragonflies.
-Has varieties of water lily 'Nymphaea.'
 Visible: a small asparagus bed.